winding-lines/notes/content/notes/argoverse.md

 -
 ---

-These are notes from the Argoverse competition with the goal of providing curated datasets and high-definition (HD) maps designed to support advancements in computer vision and machine learning.
+These are notes from the Argoverse competition.
+Argoverse aims to provide curated datasets and high-definition (HD) maps designed to support advancements in computer vision and machine learning.

 <!--more-->
 The main site is here [Argoverse](https://www.argoverse.org).